Liberato (singer): Identity

-Precisely because of the artist's choice to remain anonymous, his life remains a mystery.
+Precisely because of the artist's choice to remain anonymous, his personal life remains a mystery.
 In an exclusive e-mail interview, granted to the music magazine Rolling Stone, he only declared that he was born in Naples and that his name was Liberato, even if none of this news has ever been confirmed by authoritative third-party sources or official documentation.

 The mystery surrounding his real identity is a distinctive trait of the figure of Liberato, appearing in public exclusively hooded, accompanied by an impersonator or concealed by a screen.